List Of Transitional Words For Essays

 • Example: These words introduce an example to support your argument.
 Examples include: for example, for instance, such as, to illustrate, specifically, in particular.

-• Emphasis: These words emphasize a particular point or idea.
+• Emphasis: These words highlight a particular point or idea.
 Examples include: indeed, in fact, certainly, undoubtedly, especially, significantly, above all.

 • Time: These words indicate a time sequence or relationship.
 Examples include: first, second, third, then, next, before, after, finally, subsequently, meanwhile, at the same time.